 Notice Mdm ZY’s uneven skin tone and patches of darkened pigmentation (solar lentigos).
 She spent over $10,000 on facial packages elsewhere before she came to see me.

 Earlier on, I mentioned that the Q-switched Nd Yag laser is great against solar lentigos.
-However, in Mdm ZY’s case, I personally decided that a combination of basic lightening cream, sun screening regimen and adequate sun-protect measures was sufficient for her.
+However, in Mdm ZY’s case, I personally decided that a combination of basic lightening cream with hydroquinone, sun screening regimen and adequate sun-protect measures was sufficient for her.

 These 2 case studies are examples of how non-laser treatments can be VERY effective depending on the situation.